isomerpages/moe-evergreenpri/_our-processes-and-programmes/Science Department.md

 ### T.G.I.F

 We believe in providing our students with exciting opportunities to explore science beyond the boundaries of the classroom.
 Our TGIF Programme is a platform for our students to dive deeper into scientific adventures.
-It aims to extend and expose students to a range of science disciples, encouraging them to explore and question the world around them.
+It aims to extend and expose students to a range of science disciplines, encouraging them to explore and question the world around them.

 ![](/images/Department%20Photos/Science/science%20dept%202023%205.jpg)